 Managing User Identity has evolved significantly over the last decade from being purely a function of Identity Administration and now transitioning into Identity Governance.
-Let’s quickly look at the definitions:

-How is Identity Governance different from Identity Administration?
+How is Identity Governance Different from Identity Administration?

 Identity Administration is a great way to reduce your operational overhead because it helps automate manual processes.
 For example, zero-day provisioning of accounts and access have always been in high demand and Identity Administration alleviates those concerns.
 However, due to the limited functionalities of existing Identity Management tools and associated poor user experiences, Identity Administration is being reduced into the tactical function of handling day to day operational tasks; with no tangible business ROI, it is eventually falling off the radar of senior executives.